East Lancashire Railway (1844–1859): Manchester and Bolton Railway

-In 1830, the Manchester Bolton & Bury Canal Company began to promote the construction of a railway along the line of their canal from Salford, to Bolton and Bury.
-Following an act of parliament to enable them to become a railway company, they built their line from Manchester to Bolton, although on a slightly different alignment than was first planned.
+In 1830, the Manchester, Bolton and Bury Canal Company began to promote the construction of a railway along the line of their canal from Salford, to Bolton and Bury.
+Following an act of Parliament, the Manchester, Bolton and Bury Canal and Railway Act 1831 (1 & 2 Will.
+4. c. lx), to enable them to become a railway company, they built their line from Manchester to Bolton, although on a slightly different alignment than was first planned.
 This was mainly to preserve the canal for the use of mine traffic, which would not have been provided for if the canal had been infilled and replaced by a railway.
-A new Act had been required for the new alignment, but due mainly to the objections of the company's engineer, the connection to Bury was never built, as it would have required a 1100 yd tunnel on a gradient of 1 in 100, at the time a difficult and expensive proposition.
+A new act of Parliament, the Manchester, Bolton and Bury Canal and Railway Act 1832 (2 & 3 Will.
+4. c. lxix), had been required for the new alignment, but due mainly to the objections of the company's engineer, the connection to Bury was never built, as it would have required a 1100 yd tunnel on a gradient of 1 in 100, at the time a difficult and expensive proposition.
 The new railway therefore became known as the Manchester and Bolton Railway.